Dear City leaders: 29 traffic deaths in 2020 should have you on high alert.

 Mayor Breed and city leaders at every one of the 13 departments signed onto Vision Zero should be asking themselves what they will do in 2021 to bring down that number.

 And while the City’s fiscal challenges are significant, so is the cost of inaction.
 Too many people are paying the ultimate price for unsafe streets.
-The City prioritize our safety.
+The City must prioritize our safety.

 That’s why over the next few months, Walk SF’s advocacy will be intensely focused on SFMTA’s revision to their Capital Improvement Program and the City’s new two-year Vision Zero Action Strategy.
 Together, these will have a huge influence on the City’s trajectory with traffic safety.